Mets fire GM after he sent explicit texts to female reporter

 Last offseason, under previous GM Brodie Van Wagenen, the Mets hired former slugger Carlos Beltrán as manager only to cut ties with him 2 1/2 months later when he was implicated in MLB’s investigation of illegal sign stealing by Houston while Beltrán was an Astros player in 2017.

 Beltrán was let go by the Mets — without managing a single game — just more than a year ago on Jan.
 16, 2020, following a tenure that lasted 77 days.
-Porter was fired 38 days after being introduced as GM of the Mets, which he called “a dream job.”
+Porter was fired less than 40 days after being introduced as GM of the Mets, which he called “a dream job.”

-“Jared has proven himself at every level and in every position he has held, earning respect from his peers throughout baseball,” Alderson said in a statement when Porter was hired.

 Not fully familiar with the English language and American culture, the woman received help from an interpreter in constructing a message to Porter asking him to “please stop sending offensive photos” or messages.
 He apologized by text multiple times and said he would stop, ESPN reported.